 St Etienne asked Bologna to take the player back, but they said no. Now his very presence at the club was threatening to cast a cloud over the rest of their season.
 Eventually, after a hastily-agreed deal, Atalanta agreed to take Mounier on loan, with coach Christophe Galtier admitting, “Sometimes one does not need to be ashamed to take a backward step.”

 The winger had been at the club for just four days and never played a game.

-It was too late to find an adequate replacement, time and money had been wasted, and the club’s reputation – and relationship with the fans – had been damaged.
+By now it was too late to find a replacement.
+Time and money had been wasted, and the club’s reputation – and its relationship with the fans – had been damaged.

 Julien Simoes, recruitment partner at IBM, says: “All of this could have been avoided.
 I don’t think there is space for assumption and ‘gut feeling’ in this era of all things cognitive and data when it comes to a top football club and hiring players.